 Assessment & Diagnosis

-Dr. Ferguson specializes in assessment and diagnosis of autism, learning disabilities, ADHD/ADD, anxiety, OCD, depression, mood disorders, behavioral issues, and related concerns for children, teens, and adults using "gold standard" measures.
-Some kids are bright but still have trouble in school.
-Adults can have trouble living independently.
-Maybe you have always thought that something is different for your family member, or maybe this is a new issue that cropped up.
-Let's figure it out and get on the right track.
+Dr. Ferguson specializes in assessment and diagnosis of Autism, ADHD/ADD, anxiety, OCD, panic, depression, and other concerns for children, teens, and adults.
+Kids can be bright but still have trouble in school.
+Adults can be motivated and hard working, but can have trouble in relationships, work, or in living independently.
+Maybe you have always thought that something is different for you or your family member, or maybe this is something new.
+Let's figure it out and prioritize well-being.
 Dr. Ferguson is a privately-contracted assessor for Tri-Counties Regional Center, school districts, attorneys, and families.
-Independent Educational Evaluations (IEE's) are provided to students, Expert Witness Services are provided to the courts, and evaluations can be completed for Social Security services.
+Evaluations can be completed for supports in school or college, for Social Security benefits, or for your other providers who need more information to better serve you.
 Click on the Assessment tab above to learn more.